 DroneDeploy commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.

 DroneDeploy is committed to complying with the General Data Protection and Regulation (GDPR).
-The GDPR privacy law takes effect on May 25, 2018.
-DroneDeploy is working diligently to follow the guidance from privacy-related regulatory bodies in the EU leading up to the effective date and following continued changes in the regulations.
+DroneDeploy has a dedicated security & privacy program and works diligently to follow the guidance from privacy-related regulatory bodies in the EU to incorporate any changes in the regulations.

-Because of our commitment to the privacy and security of all of our customers' data, we are applying the privacy and security controls necessary for GDPR compliance across the board to all DroneDeploy customers at no additional cost.
+Because of our commitment to the privacy and security of all of our customers' data, we have applied the privacy and security controls necessary for GDPR compliance across the board to all DroneDeploy customers at no additional cost.

 For customers processing information on behalf of EU and Swiss citizens, DroneDeploy offers a Data Processing Addendum.
 DroneDeploy is a processor of your customers, and you are the controller.
 To make sure that you are in compliance, you should take the following steps:

-- Perform your own research and seek legal advice on how GPDR regulations apply to your business
+* Perform your own research and seek legal advice on how GDPR regulations apply to your business

-- Update your EU contact details within your account settings in DroneDeploy (available May 10th)
+* Update your EU contact details within your account settings in DroneDeploy

 Data Encryption In Transit and At Rest